Laetitia Masson

 Lætitia Masson (born 18 August 1966) is a French film director and screenwriter.
 She has directed twelve films since 1991.
-Her film À vendre was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.
+Her film For Sale was screened in the Un Certain Regard section at the 1998 Cannes Film Festival.

 Early life and education

 Laetitia Masson spent her early years in Nancy, France.
 Her parents, both teachers, appreciated film.
 Masson saw her first film by Jean-Luc Godard at the age of seven.
 Her father was an amateur filmmaker inspired by New Wave cinema, and exposure to this love of film may have contributed to her study of literature and cinema in Paris, before studying as La Fémis film school.
-There, Masson graduated from the “Départment Image,” in 1991.
+There, Masson graduated from the “Département Image,” in 1991.

 Career

 Laetitia Masson has had a prolific film career, directing and writing several short and feature-length films.
 She has also worked in education and holds a position at La Fémis film school in Paris, France, where she currently directs a 3rd-year workshop.
 In 2014, Masson was the president of the jury for general and international admissions.